sanderd17/solanum/README.md

-# ScaDom
+# Solanum

-ScaDom is a project that aims to bring big Scada applications to the browser via regular DOM handling
+Solanum is a project that aims to bring big Scada applications to the browser via regular DOM handling

 ## Structure